department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/sitewide-content-team-operations.md

 # Sitewide Content team operations document

 This document serves as a helpful guide for the different tasks Sitewide Content does during the course of a sprint.
-Some of the work is initiated from other product teams, VA benefit office stakholders, and from the product owners.
+This work is initiated from other product teams, VA benefit office stakeholders, and from the product owners.

 ## Incoming requests
 ### Stakeholder requests